How to Start a Memorial Fund

-If you’re planning a memorial fundraiser for a loved one or friend that has recently passed away, please first know that the GoFundMe team is sending our love to you.
+If you’re planning a memorial fundraiser for a loved one or friend who has recently passed away, please first know that the GoFundMe team is sending our love to you.
 We know that in the days after a loved one has passed away, the task of planning a funeral or handling financial matters can seem impossible.
 If you’re wondering how to start a memorial fund to honor your loved one or help a friend, this article will guide you through the process.
 That said, we know how difficult it can be to know where to start—if you would like more guidance or assistance in starting your memorial fundraiser, please reach out to our support team, and they will assist you.

 A memorial is an important opportunity for family and friends to create meaning from loss, strengthen bonds, and celebrate the life of the departed.
 A memorial fund can also help with burial expenses and ease financial stress during an already difficult time.

 While there are some organizations that help with funeral expenses, you can often save time by setting up a memorial fund through a crowdfunding platform.
 There’s no wait time or approval process—you can begin raising money immediately.

 Some reasons to consider starting a memorial fund online:

 - A memorial fundraiser bridges the gap between those who are grieving and those who want to support them, but aren’t sure how.

 - Online sharing tools make asking for help easy, without the awkwardness or embarrassment that can come with asking for money.

 - A memorial fundraiser provides a central place for people to offer condolences and come together to reflect on someone’s life through photos and written memories.